Sant'Agostino, Anagni

 Sant'Agostino is a Roman Catholic church located in the town of Anagni, province of Frosinone, region of Lazio, Italy.

 History

 While an older church was likely attached to an Augustinian convent, a new church was under construction in 1556, when the town was sacked by the Imperial troops under the Duke of Alba.
-Reconstruction proceeded until 1575, likely under the guidance and designs of Giovanni Antonio Dosi (called Dosio), who worked under Torquato Conti to rebuild the walls of Anagni.
-A subsequent reconstruction took place in the 18th-century.
+Reconstruction proceeded until 1575, likely under the guidance and designs of Giovanni Antonio Dosio, who worked under Torquato Conti to rebuild the walls of Anagni.
+A subsequent reconstruction took place in the 18th century.
 With the suppression of the monastic order in 1873, the church became a barrack for the Carabinieri.
 Presently, due to structural instability, the church is closed.

 The main altarpiece was a Madonna and Child with St Augustine attributed to the school of Carlo Maratta.
 On the side altars were canvases from the 19th century.
 A chapel dedicated to those fallen in the first world war was covered with photos of the soldiers.